soarowl20240613/awesome-links/README.md

 - [binarylang](https://github.com/sealmove/binarylang.git)

+## python

+-[nicegui](https://nicegui.io/) Meet the NiceGUI.
+And let any browser be the frontend of your Python code.
+-[rio](https://rio.dev/) Combine Your Components Into Websites or Apps

 ## rust

 - [dioxus](https://dioxuslabs.com/) Dioxus is a Rust library for building apps that run on desktop, web, mobile, and more.